CKalitin/ckalitin.github.io/_posts/2023-10-11-80-trillion-dollars.md

 ‎

 The economy is growing exponentially, this is what allows for seemingly impossible predictions.
-Tesla will 30x by 2031.

 In 1980, the company will the highest profit was Exxon Mobil with a profit of 4.2 billion dollars.
 In 2000, it was General Motors with a profit of 6 billion dollars.